-Hire a USC musician
+Hire a University of South Carolina musician

 Hire a USC Musician is not a booking agency, but it does facilitate the hiring of talented student musicians.
 After you submit an online request, you are sent a list of musicians and ensembles you can contact and book.